freestyle-sh/cloudstate/SUPPORT.md

 # Support for JavaScript Objects

+> [!NOTE]
+> We currently support _most_ of the core JavaScript objects, with active development on all object constructors, methods, and property getters marked as "🚧 Planned".

+> [!TIP]
+> Tests are essential to building a robust and reliable runtime.
+If you'd like to contribute in a small but meaningful way, **please consider writing tests** for the methods and property getters marked as "🙂 Not Tested".

 > [!IMPORTANT]
 > This document is a work in progress and is subject to change.